You must be wondering, “I clean my browser’s history regularly, but how often must I actually do so?”

 The Best Time To Clear Your Data (Frequency)

 Well, clearing one’s browser data depends solely on the individual and scenario.

 It can be because your system has started lagging or you see too many ad pop-ups of stuff you’ve browsed in the past.
 The thing about clearing your browser’s history is that it frees up space on your system for it to run faster.
-It’s not always about personal information is up on the web or the browser tracking your every move, you have to remember that once you’re in, there’s no way out.
+It’s not always about personal information being up on the web or the browser tracking your every move, you have to remember that once you’re in, there’s no way out.

 No one’s given a schedule of when to clear their browser’s history, it all happens in a moment.
 But there are certain groups of people who do have a schedule laid out and for them, it mainly depends on what they do or how privacy-conscious they are.

 1. If you’re a privacy-conscious person then it is better to delete the information every day or alternative day.

 2. Some people may also recommend cleaning every month or bi-monthly in order to save space.